Neuromorphic Wireless Split Computing with Resonate-and-Fire Neurons: Introduction

 \subsection{Main Contributions}

 In this paper, we propose a novel neuromorphic wireless split computing architecture utilizing BRF spiking neurons with the aim of supporting the efficient processing of spectrally rich radio or audio signals.
-The main contributions are as follows: \begin{itemize} \item \textbf{RF neurons for wireless neuromorphic split computing:} We propose the use of oscillatory RF spiking neurons in a split SNN to directly process raw time-domain signals with rich spectral content.
-RF neurons inherently act as band-pass filters, enabling the distributed system to extract and leverage frequency-domain features.
-This yields significantly lower spiking activity compared to conventional LIF-based SNNs, especially for applications such as audio and radio-frequency signal classification.
+The main contributions are as follows: \begin{itemize} \item \textbf{RF neurons for wireless neuromorphic split computing:} We propose the use of RF spiking neurons in a split SNN to directly process raw time-domain signals with rich spectral content.
+RF neurons inherently act as band-pass filters, enabling the distributed system to extract and leverage task-specific frequency-domain features.
+This yields lower-dimensional features with significantly decreased spiking activity compared to conventional LIF-based SNNs with or without conventional pre-processing steps such as FFTs.

 \item \textbf{System design and energy consumption analysis:} As illustrated in Fig. \ref{fig:system}, we develop a split SNN architecture in which an encoding SNN at the transmitter and a decoding SNN at the receiver communicate via spike events over a wireless link.
 The system is implemented assuming an OFDM-based analog radio interface in which spikes are modulated onto OFDM subcarriers.
 We analytically characterize the overall energy consumption, including both computation and communication, incorporating a regularization mechanism during training to promote spike sparsity and reduced energy requirements.